 The National Women’s History Museum is home to a series of online exhibitions that focus on badass females throughout American history.
 Dig deep into topics like women in the Olympic games, fierce first ladies, the women of NASA, civil rights activists, fashion icons, adventurers and more.
 Worth a watch for women and men.

 With over 60,000 square metres of exhibition space, The Louvre can be one intimidating museum.
 From the comfort of your couch, however, it feels a lot more manageable.
-There’s plenty of content to discover here: Take a walk through the museum itself with these 360 images, explore a variety of virtual tours, and take a closer look at some of the museum’s most famous paintings and sculptures.
+There’s plenty of content to discover here: take a walk through the museum itself with these 360 images, explore a variety of virtual tours, and get a closer look at some of the museum’s most famous paintings and sculptures.